katyjiang/255-term-project/README.md

 Due to the limitation of file size, we cannot upload original files to github (They are way too big).
 You could download all the files from this link : https://www.kaggle.com/grouplens/movielens-20m-dataset

 #### Only movie.csv is the original one.
-The other files provided in this github has been truncated, feel free to use them for testing.
+The other files provided in this github has been corpped, feel free to use them for running and testing.